openedx/edx-platform/cms/djangoapps/contentstore/docs/decisions/0003-hybrid-approach-for-public-apis.rst

 risk of them causing problems with course-level settings or assets.
 If they do not version control on their own side, they need to find other solutions to fix this.

-This can be mitigated by adding more safety mechanisms, like actually enforcing this one-concurrent-user policy.
+This can be mitigated by adding more safety mechanisms later on, the most straightforward action being to actually enforce this one-concurrent-user policy.

 It is clear where the responsibility lies for dealing with problems.
-Choosing this option, we do not have to build a complex mechanism to avoid or resolve conflicts ("playing traffic cop") and then be at fault for any errors that happen because this mechanism isn't perfect.
+Choosing this option, we do not have to build a complex mechanism to avoid or resolve conflicts ("playing traffic cop") and then needing to act on any errors that happen when this mechanism isn't perfect.